 It may not be pleasant to think about planning your own funeral but by laying out the details in advance, you can ensure your final wishes are carried out.
 Plus, by pre-planning your funeral service, you’ve saved your loved ones from the worry of making the arrangements during an already stressful time.

 So once you’ve made the decision to pre-plan your funeral/cremation, the next big decision is selecting a funeral home.
-It may seem as if all funeral homes are alike, but it’s important to do your research and ask questions to select a funeral home that can meet your needs, fits your budget and provides the kind of service you desire.
+It may seem as if all funeral homes are alike, but it’s important to do your research and ask questions to select a funeral home that can meet your needs, fits your budget and provides the kind of service you desire, you can find more information about Riemann Family Funeral Homes .

 Second, make sure you visit more than one funeral home.
 Ask friends and family for recommendations and research the facility before you go.
 Most funeral homes are part of trade organizations, such as Selected Independent Funeral Homes or National Funeral Directors Association, so start with their membership lists.